PFAS pollution in Lancashire: High levels of ‘forever chemicals’ in local allotments

 Allotments holders, and local people more broadly, have been advised to wash and peel vegetables from their allotments and gardens before consuming them.
 One allotment holder has been blogging her experience learning about this issue on Youtube.

 The Leigh Day team investigating the issue have also been instructed by members of the community in the North Yorkshire Town of Bentham.
-They too who have received warning letters concerning the consumption of produce from their allotments.
+They too have received warning letters concerning the consumption of produce from their allotments.

 What is happening now?